Preparing for an uncertain future

 Cities globally face common threats, but action requires local interpretation.
 Siloed responsibilities and lack of clarity over responsibility to manage various risks limits the capacity for cities to ensure safety of their communities.
 It also limits the ability to set and meet desired goals for how we’d like to live now and in the future.
 Resilience requires imagination of the possibilities each city may face across a range of risks and making decisions about how the community chooses to address them.
 This then influences the focus of policies and investment decisions, and the type of regulation needed to ensure desired outcomes.
 There is a parallel story in how nations come together to agree international targets that are then adopted into nation state policies.

-Don’t wait for a disaster to realise your role to play
+Don’t wait for a crisis

 Disaster recovery provides a “window of opportunity” to embed different development priorities and investment in resilience, but the opportunity is restricted by preparedness for a disaster and focus on the disaster that just happened (not the one that will happen next).
 It takes significant leadership, stakeholder coordination and funding to prepare for the future and respond when a window of opportunity arises (with or without a disaster prompting it).
 This episode explores the building of collective purpose and relationships to achieve this preparedness.
 It highlights the need to take responsibility and act now before a disaster happens, rather than assuming someone else will do it in the future.